Artificial-Pancreas/iAPSdocs/docs/EN/Getting-Started/pump.md

 ## Compatible Pump

-!!! info "Time Estimate"
+Time Estimate
-    - Omnipod users: 3 seconds to remember which PDM you've been using.
+    * Omnipod users: 3 seconds to remember which PDM you've been using.
-    - Medtronic users: 10 minutes to put a battery in and look at model and firmware
+    * Medtronic users: 10 minutes to put a battery in and look at model and firmware
-    - Other pump users: 5 days to email friends asking them to check closets for their old Medtronic pump or call your insurance to start prior authorization for Omnipod
+    * Other pump users: 5 days to email friends asking them to check closets for their old Medtronic pump or call your insurance to start prior authorization for Omnipod

-!!! abstract "Summary"
+Summary
-    - If you have a Medtronic pump, check the [Medtronic Pump Version](#check-medtronic-pump-version) list to ensure compatible model/firmware
+    * If you have a Medtronic pump, check the [Medtronic Pump Version](#check-medtronic-pump-version) list to ensure compatible model/firmware
-    - If you use [Omnipod](#omnipod-pumps) - check which kind
+    * If you use [Omnipod](#omnipod-pumps) - check which kind

-!!! question "FAQs"
+FAQs
-    - **"How can I find a compatible Medtronic pump?"** Refer to [Finding a Medtronic Pump](#finding-a-medtronic-pump)
+    * **"How can I find a compatible Medtronic pump?"** Refer to [Finding a Medtronic Pump](#finding-a-medtronic-pump)
-    - **"What are the differences between Medtronic pump models?"** This question is also answered in the [Extra Details](#extra-details-on-medtronic) section
+    * **"What are the differences between Medtronic pump models?"** This question is also answered in the [Extra Details](#extra-details-on-medtronic) section
-    - **"But what about the other types of pumps?"** No other pumps work with iAPS at this time
+    * **"But what about the other types of pumps?"** No other pumps work with iAPS at this time
-        - There are other open-source closed loop options such as [AAPS: Android Artificial Pancreas System](https://androidaps.readthedocs.io/en/latest/index.html) and [OpenAPS](https://openaps.readthedocs.io/en/latest/) that support other pumps.
+        * There are other open-source closed loop options such as [AAPS: Android Artificial Pancreas System](https://androidaps.readthedocs.io/en/latest/index.html) and [OpenAPS](https://openaps.readthedocs.io/en/latest/) that support other pumps.
-    - **"Can I change the firmware of my Medtronic pump?"** No.
+    * **"Can I change the firmware of my Medtronic pump?"** No.

 ## Pumps Compatible with iAPS